AmarokIce/WithJson/README.md

 **What This?**

 This is a Minecraft Mod for 1.7.10, this mod will help you use json to make Items and Blocks!
+Yes, in a update, it can run in Fabric but this readme just only for 1.7.10.

+If you like, look for the "Wiki file" and try by yourself can make you learn it more fast.

+The File for 1.7.10.

+The File for Fabric.

 **How to Start?**